utsav-pal/Submission-for-python-screen-task-2-/README.md

 # Python Screening Task 2: AI Debugging Assistant Prompt

 ## Task Objective
 The goal of this task is to design a **prompt** that instructs an AI assistant to help students debug their Python code.
-The AI should provide **constructive, non-revealing feedback**—guiding the student to discover and fix mistakes on their own, rather than giving away the solution.
+The AI will provide **constructive, non-revealing feedback**—guiding the student to discover and fix mistakes on their own, rather than giving away the solution.

 ---